In a world where medical advancements are meant to offer hope and healing, sometimes unforeseen consequences arise.

 What is a hernia mesh made of?

-The synthetic materials which hernia mesh made of may be either absorbable or not, or both.
+The synthetic materials that hernia mesh is made of may be either absorbable or not, or both.
 Polypropylene, a synthetic plastic, is used to make the most common varieties of surgical meshes.

 How hernia surgery is done?